📦 Top 4 ways of avoiding complete product recalls due to packaging design errors

 It might be tempting to forego testing altogether and begin shipping products out once you’re happy with the overall design.

 However, not testing at all leaves your brand vulnerable.
 You won’t proactively catch mistakes…but your customers will.

 Request prototypes of your packaging before giving the green light for production.
 This way you’re able to evaluate the design, quality and durability.

 Furthermore, shipping out prototypes to a small, loyal customer base will allow you to get some feedback from those who matter most!

-Testing packaging such as custom corrugated boxes or custom mailer boxes allows you to:
+Testing packaging such as custom boxes allows you to:

-- Catching any glaring mistakes that might end up damaging your products.
+- Catch any glaring mistakes that might end up damaging your products.

 The second error is not testing custom packaging to its full extent.

 Packaging might work in certain aspects, but it might end up causing damage through small mistakes such as;

 - Small measurement errors